 Crop a video in MiniTool MovieMaker

-Step 6.
-Add captions to the Twitch clip: Add annotations to the video to add vitality.
+Add annotations to the video to add vitality.
 Go to Text > Caption on the top, select a text template from the available options, and click the + icon to add it to the timeline.
-Next, go to Text Editor to enter and edit your text.
+Next, go to the Text Editor to enter and edit your text.
 You can drag the edges of the text track on the timeline to adjust its duration.

 Add and edit text in MiniTool MovieMaker

-Step 7.
-Add music to the Twitch video: You can add some background music to enhance the emotional impact of the video.
+You can add some background music to enhance the emotional impact of the video.
 Go to Audio, expand the Music tab, and you can download a song and add it to the timeline.
 Or you can import another music file saved on your PC by clicking Media > Import Media Files.

 To avoid copyright issues, make sure the music you download is copyright-free.
 Otherwise, your video may be muted or not be uploaded to the social media site.